-The Salem and Beverly Water Supply Board is committed to providing drinking water that meets or surpasses all primary and secondary health and safety standards.
+The Board is committed to providing drinking water that meets or surpasses all primary and secondary health and safety standards.
+State and federal regulators routinely monitor our compliance and testing protocol water every year.

 State and federal regulators routinely monitor our compliance and testing protocols to ensure that we deliver safe drinking water to customers.
-Laboratory staff at our water filtration plant conduct more than 38,000 water-quality tests on your drinking water every year.
+Laboratory staff at our water filtration plant conduct more than 38,000 water-quality tests on your drinking